aalto-speech/ner-asr/README.md

 This repository contains a named entity recognition system for Finnish language.

-# Requirements:
+# Requirements
 1. pytorch
 2. pytorch-crf
 3. gensim

-# Download resources:
+# Download resources
 The finer-data can be downloaded from here: https://github.com/mpsilfve/finer-data/tree/master/data .

 Once downloaded, the data needs to be placed in `data/digitoday` directory